JorgeMaker/SimpleFOCStudio/README.md

 #### Custom Commands

 You can create your own custom commands if you [extend the Commnader interface](https://docs.simplefoc.com/commander_interface) in your sketch.
 This can be used for example to do things like change register settings for SPI devicesor any oyher functionality.
-Each custom command has a name and a value as yoy can see at the bellow image.
+Each custom command has a name and a value as you can see at the below image.

 <p align="center">
   <img src="./DOC/customCommands.png">